harrycresswell/harry/content/writing/instagram-hugo-website.md

 ## Building an Instagram feed in Hugo

-Inside your Hugo, open the partials directory and create a new file called `instafeed.html`.
+Inside your Hugo project, open the partials directory or create one if it doesn’t exist and add a new file called `instafeed.html`.
 Now include the partial in your template somewhere.

 I’ve added mine to `index.html` at the root of my project.